 St. Joseph's High School was the first Integrated Project Delivery (IPD) in Red Deer.
 As a team, we set the core values for the project which had to be achieved.
 These values included supporting our partner’s education model and to deliver a project in which not only the building itself, but the delivery process, was inspiring, operational, and sustainable.

-The project faced the challenge of building a structure from the ground up to support a capacity of 1,200 students while working with a budget for 900 students.
-The site also needed to serve two additional schools in the near future.
-Using the IPD model allowed us to meet the client's values and budget constraints while providing a high-cost certainty.
-Through collaboration, we also utilized the strengths of individual partners to hone design.
+The site needed to serve two additional schools in the near future.
+Using the IPD model allowed us to meet the client's values and budget while providing a high-cost certainty.
+Through collaboration, we also utilized the strengths of individual partners.
 Real-time budget feedback kept us fully informed on the cost of elements and implications of design.
-We also used our value matrix to ensure that the values (to be inspirational, operational, and sustainable) were the governing factor on the project direction.
+We also used our value matrix to ensure that the values (to be inspirational, operational, and sustainable) were the governing factor in the project's direction.

 The use of virtual design and BIM technology allowed us to design in 3D.
 This generated models that contained all architectural, structural, mechanical, and electrical scopes.
 Clash detections were performed on a regular basis between the different scopes and coordinates were regularly extracted out of the model and sent to the site for an accurate construction process.
 The constant updates of installs on site ensured the quality, budget, and schedule were on the right course.